23-MDDN342/project-3-data-mappings-jwm197/README.md

-I have cleaned up code and made default values the middle of the sliders.
-I also spent far too long realising I needed to round not floor to get indexes working properly with the sliders.
+I have made the eyes the same size by making the width and height of them be the average of them.
+While this does technically take away from some of the individuality of each pose that each person is making but it looks more natural on the face I have made.